WXGopher/chm-wiki/Configuration.md

 //Consider this in a CHM.json file
 "config":
 {
-	"simple_canopy":  //this is the name of the module (this->ID in the code)
+//this is the name of the module (this->ID in the code)
 //everything below this key gets put into cfg
-						//so you never have to incl the module name in the cfg call,
+// you never have to incl the module name in the cfg call,
-						//this is done automatically for the module
+// is done automatically for the module
+	"simple_canopy":
 	{
-		"canopy": //these are sub keys, within the module's cfg.
-These can be anything {
+//these are sub keys, within the module's cfg.
+These can be anything
+		"canopy":
+		{
-			"LAI":3 // cfg.get<double>("canopy.LAI")
+// cfg.get<double>("canopy.LAI")
+			"LAI":3
 		}

 	}